There are no prerequisites for this course.

 |Program Learning Outcomes:

-To experience the application of abstract general physical principles
+To experience the application of abstract general physical

 to actual astronomical bodies, using current data gained from